roprice/blip-cms/README.md

-Blip is an extension for Chromium browsers that builds some tools on top of the designMode toggle that effectively turn the browser into a convenient website editor.
+Blip is an extension for Chromium browsers that turns the browser into a edit-in-place website editor.
 Using GitHub as a backend it can be used to make live edits.
 Apache License 2.0